JosephM101/uupdump_cli/README.md

 # uupdump_cli
-#### A simple command-line-interface for UUPDump written in Python that utilizes the UUPDump JSON API.
+#### A simple in-development command-line-interface for UUPDump written in Python that utilizes the UUPDump JSON API.

 ## Requirements
 #### Developed and tested on Python 3.8